The Gate of Heavenly Peace (film): Chinese government opposition to the film

 The Gate of Heavenly Peace was completed in the fall of 1995, and premiered that October at the New York Film Festival.
-This time, controversy would be generated not by the exiled dissident community, but by the Chinese government.
 According to Newsweek (Oct.
-9, 1995), the Chinese Consulate in New York was “not happy” to hear that The Gate of Heavenly Peace would be part of the festival.
-Consular officials said that “the film was an insult to China, and unless it was removed from the festival, they would be forced to withdraw [Zhang Yimou’s new film] Shanghai Triad.”
+9, 1995), the Chinese Consulate in New York was "not happy" to hear that The Gate of Heavenly Peace would be part of the festival.
+Consular officials said that "the film was an insult to China, and unless it was removed from the festival, they would be forced to withdraw [Zhang Yimou's new film] Shanghai Triad."

-Other film festivals were also subjected to similar pressures; for example, in an official letter to the director of Filmfest DC, the Press Counsel of the Embassy of the People’s Republic of China in Washington D.C. wrote, “As is well known, a very small number of people engaged themselves in anti-government violence in Beijing in June 1989 but failed.
+Other film festivals were also subjected to similar pressures; for example, in an official letter to the director of Filmfest DC, the Press Counsel of the Embassy of the People's Republic of China in Washington D.C. wrote, "As is well known, a very small number of people engaged themselves in anti-government violence in Beijing in June 1989 but failed.
 The film The Gate of Heavenly Peace sings praise of these people in total disregard of the facts.
-If this film is shown during the festival, it will mislead the audience and hurt the feelings of the 1.2 billion Chinese people. … Therefore, it is necessary and appropriate to withdraw this film from the festival.”
+If this film is shown during the festival, it will mislead the audience and hurt the feelings of the 1.2 billion Chinese people. ...
+Therefore, it is necessary and appropriate to withdraw this film from the festival."
 The director of Filmfest DC did not comply.

 Other festival directors were less resolute in the face of pressure to withdraw the film.